 - sRGB or DCI-P3? for the most part, you’ll either be getting a monitor made in the sRGB color space or the more colorful DCI-P3 one.
 Technically, Windows, the web and non-HDR games and video use sRGB, but if you want an extra colorful screen, an accurate DCI-P3 monitor is more appropriate.

-The Samsung Odyssey G7 32-inch is the best computer monitor with its perfect 5-star rating.
+The Samsung Odyssey G7 32-inch is the best computer monitor and boasts a perfect 5-star rating from us.
 As a gaming monitor, it stands out with the strongest curve currently available, 1000R, for amazing immersion, along with speedy gaming numbers.
 The 240Hz monitor has a 1ms (GTG) response time and put up a 5ms response time score in our testing, beating some 165Hz screens by 2ms.
 Benchmarking showed input lag at 20ms, a full 6-10ms faster than some 165Hz screens we’ve tested, including the Dell S3220DGF also on this page.

 This is also a strong work monitor.
 Its 32-inch panel offers plenty of height for productivity, like working on long spreadsheets in a way that’s easier than on a 32-inch ultrawide.
 And at 2-3 foot viewing distance we don't have any distortion issues with that dramatic curve.
 Just be sure to bring your own audio because, despite the price, there are no speakers here.